Ferry Corsten — Biography, Best Tracks & Three Decades of Trance

 System F: The Alias That Changed Everything

-"Out of the Blue" (1998) remains one of the greatest trance records ever made.
+"Out of the Blue" (originally produced in 1998 and released as a single in February 1999) remains one of the greatest trance records ever made.
 Released under the System F alias, the track combined a driving, pounding bassline with a soaring, almost melancholic melodic theme that demonstrated exactly what trance music could achieve when production sophistication met genuine emotional intelligence.
-It reached number one in the UK singles chart — an extraordinary achievement for an instrumental electronic track — and introduced trance to a mainstream British audience that had not previously engaged with the genre.
+It reached number 14 on the UK Singles Chart — a remarkable achievement for an instrumental electronic track — and introduced trance to a mainstream British audience that had not previously engaged with the genre.

 System F continued with a series of releases that maintained the quality of "Out of the Blue" while exploring different emotional registers: "Cry" (2000), a more vulnerable, introspective track; "The Theme" (2001), an epic cinematic statement; and numerous others that together constitute one of trance's most consistently excellent production catalogues.
 Corsten's work under the System F name influenced a generation of trance producers who took its combination of raw energy and melodic sophistication as a template.